aniketfuryrocks/MangoBox/README.md

 # Add the Extension in your browser

-- Go to More Tools and then choose Extensions from the browser menu.
+# Go to More Tools and then choose Extensions from the browser menu.
-- Enable the Developer mode here.
+# Enable the Developer mode here.
-- click the Load unpacked button then select the Extension folder
+# click the Load unpacked button then select the Extension folder

 # run chat-server
-$ cargo run
+$ make server

 ```
 ### MangoTui: